clhoultby/c3-last-titain/session_c3e3_slap_a_horse_so_hard_it_exploded.md

 Hoots has vague memories of childhood.

-"Elisted in army, last memory is of a mission outside the city, of dark woodlands, Constriction, rope, pain everywhere!"
+"Enlisted in army, last memory is of a mission outside the city, of dark woodlands, Constriction, rope, pain everywhere!"